Mhanyn/Brain-Tumor-Detector/README.md

 # Brain-Tumor-Detector
-CNN-Based Diagnosis of Brain Tumors
+CNN-Based Diagnosis of Brain Tumors.

 This repository contains the code and data for a research project on using Convolutional Neural Networks (CNNs) to diagnose brain tumors from MRI scans.
 The project investigates the effectiveness of various CNN architectures, including a custom-designed model and pre-trained models (DenseNet201 and Xception), for classifying brain MRI scans into four categories: Glioma, Meningioma, Pituitary, and Healthy.

 ## Abstract